5 Easy Ways to Fight Inflammation

 It seems like everyone is talking about inflammation these days—and for good reason.
 Every person has experienced it at some point in their lives, and you probably already recognize your body’s telltale signs of inflammation (think: swelling, redness, or discomfort).

-Inflammation happens when your immune system sends out white blood cells to attack invaders like viruses, bacteria, or toxins.
-In fact, you experience acute inflammation any time you feel pain, swelling around an injury, or redness of your skin.
-That's a natural response, but not all inflammation is normal.
+Most often inflammation is a temporary thing—your immune system responding by sending out white blood cells to attack invaders like viruses, bacteria, or toxins.
+This is called acute inflammation and it happens any time you feel pain, swelling around an injury, or redness of your skin.
+But not all inflammation is temporary, and when it starts happening all the time—also called chronic inflammation—it can do serious damage.

 Here are five simple lifestyle changes you can make to help keep chronic inflammation in check.